-William N. McCullough was born in 1909 to William and Bertha McCullough who lived in Spring City, Pennsylvania.
+William N. McCullough was born on September 19, 1909 to William and Bertha McCullough who lived in Montgomery County, Pennsylvania.
+The family later moved to Spring City.
 William was one of nine siblings.

 The 8th Division, also known as the "Golden Arrow", or "Pathfinder" Division, landed on Utah Beach at Normandy, France on July 4, 1944 (the original landings in Normandy were on June 6th) .
 They aided the effort to liberate the town of St. Lo and break out from the Beachhead, around the 18th

 Private First Class William N. McCullough was killed in action on July 19, 1944.
 He was buried at a local military cemetery, Saint-Laurent-sur-Mer at Normandy.
 After the war at the request of his family, his body was returned aboard the transport John L. McCarley with 2,553 of his deceased brothers in arms.
 The funeral was held at the Nelson Funeral Home on April 24, 1948.
 Interment occurred at the East Vincent Mennonite Cemetery.
 William was buried next to his father.